3mdeb/blog.3mdeb.com/source/_posts/2016-11-27-cryptoauth-openssl-engine-and-ecc508a.markdown

 But googling lead me also to very interesting documents like [this rs-online traning](http://www.rs-online.com/designspark/assets/ds-assets/uploads/knowledge-items/why-iot-and-everything-else-requires-strong-authentication/Atmel%20Crypto%20Products%20REAL.EASY%20Training%20Manual%202Q2015%20r6.pdf).
 And there are even more recent materials that provide a lot of information about Atmel Security chips [here](http://www.slideshare.net/BillBoldt/crypto-products-backgrounder-r0).

+### WolfSSL and related work

+Digging more in various repositories and documentation lead me to WoldSSL support for ECC508A.
+Interesting thing I found in [David Garske repository](https://github.com/dgarske/atmel) which contain provisioning code for ECC508A in [provision.c](https://github.com/dgarske/atmel/blob/master/cryptoauthlib/certs/provision.c).
+It would be interesting to walk through this and see how this implement provisioning workflow described in Atmel documentation.

 ### Lack of support for Linux i2c device